 Symbolics.com registered its domain name on March 15, 1985.
 And…congratulations to the first officially registered .com domain!

 It was Symbolics Computer Corporation of Cambridge, MA that registered the domain name.
 Then, in 2009, the domain name got purchased from the Symbolics Computer Corporation by a small group of investors from Irvine, CA.

 Currently, the domain is kept as a web monument, where everyone can visit and witness the history by himself/herself.

-As odd it is, as it sounds, you can still register a Soviet Union .su domain name.
+As odd as it is, as it sounds, you can still register the Soviet Union .su domain name.
 Although the historic state doesn’t exist anymore, it has kept its presence online.
 And, surprisingly or not surprisingly, the number of .su registrations continue to grow to this exact day!

 Google.com was supposed to be Googol.com.
 Life would have been so different!